 Everything just gets bigger and better and that includes all the emotions and stress we feel when we hook up with family, friends, or even work colleagues.
 I’d love to be your Fairy Godmother, but if every Christmas with your dysfunctional family has been a disaster, chances are it’ll be the same as it has always been.

-It’s really unlikely that this will be the Christmas/New Year that everything miraculously gets better.
+It’s really unlikely that this will be the Christmas or New Year that everything miraculously gets better.
 How much I wish I could fix this for you.
 I can’t — not in one post.
-But, I can help get you out with minimal damage.
+But, I can help you out with minimal damage.

-Let’s at least get you there in one piece.
+Let’s at least get you there and home in one piece.

 Pretty much always, some work with a therapist is needed to say “no” anyway.
 So if you are going — I’ve got some hints in just a sec.

 You may have already gone “no contact” with your family or some family members, and my number one tip for you is to write down a list of reasons why you made this choice.